friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 | TinyEcs           | 13,781 ns |     1.84 |      6400 B |

 [^1]:  Arch: Support for events requires a custom build.
 Performance of component related benchmarks will decrease.
+[^2]:  fennecs: Support for events is planned according to its project README.

 <br/>